 Both programs are part-time and flexible, which allows you to learn when you want and where you want.
 However, you would need to dedicated 20-30 hours a week to complete the courses within six months.
 Each student will be paired with a Program Manager and a Mentor to help keep them on track for graduation.

 Thinkful programs use a 1-on-1 mentorship approach for a more effective way to learn.
 Each student will be paired with a mentor who is an industry expert and is as invested in your success as you are.
 Students will learn through an online platform as well as have two personal mentor sessions each week.
 If you’re stuck or have additional questions, you can meet with different mentors during “office hours” offered daily.
 In addition to 1-on-1 mentoring, there are workshops that breakdown different topics and mentor presentations that cover more in-depth topics.

-All of Thinkful’s programs are backed by a job guarantee.
+All of Thinkful’s programs are backed by a tuition refund guarantee.
 If you don’t get a job within six months of graduating, they will refund your tuition.
 To qualify, students need to have a bachelor’s degree and live in one of the cities listed on our website.